Home>Read your bible

 Wow, I felt so much better coming clean to you right there.

-Firstly, let me say that you can read your bible with the intention to do one or all four of the following:
+To start of our journey, let me first say that you can read your bible with the intention to do one or all four of the following:

 Each is quite powerful and necessary.
 This can seem quite challenging at first but with a plan, it will soon become doable.
 Daily bible reading is the best way you can find bible study topics.